-PP Attendance - was1.2% less than non PP attendance.
+PP Attendance - was above 90% in all but 2 classes for the 2020/21 year.
 The school attendance officer works closely with the Phase Leaders and SLT.
-Monitoring phone calls and if necessary visits are made with identified children.
+Monitoring phone call and if necessary visits are made with identified children.

-Reading - Disadvantaged children's reading attainment is not in line with nondisadvantaged children.
+Reading - Disadvantaged children's reading attainment is not in line with non-disadvantaged children.
 Steps forward were made with the development of our book selection at school and the adoption of the VIPERs approach to reading.

 Development of our support for children who need help to regulate their emotions.
 Regulation stations have been introduced in classes and the school has a very strong family/safeguarding team.
-We developed a number of spaces in school which would provide calm areas for children who need time to regulate.

 Sustained improvement of communication and language from EYFS through school - this was particularly disrupted and is an area of priority for us in the new plan.
 Loud and proud voices were introduced and the introduction of the consistent use of stem sentences across the curriculum has helped children to understand the importance of the way they speak.
-These stem sentences were used to good effect in maths and steps forward are being made to introduce these across other subjects.